Faraz Jaka: Entrepreneurship

 Faraz Jaka received bachelor degrees in economics and business from the University of Illinois at Urbana–Champaign and has often been quoted as saying he considers himself "a businessman first and a poker player second."
 As he has experienced increased success in the poker world, Jaka has made good on this statement, investing his earnings in real estate and startups.

-In 2018, Faraz Jaka launched an online poker website, CheckRaise, a real money gaming site, only for Brazilians.
-He declared in an interview that he works over 50 hours per week on this project, and then spends less time playing poker.
+Between 2017 and 2019, Jaka launched a poker site called Checkraise in the Brazilian market.
+He declared in an interview that he worked over 50 hours per week on this project, dedicating less time to playing poker.

+Since 2021, Jaka has been running JAKA Coaching, his own poker training site, where he runs weekly live lessons and has an ever-growing collection of training videos.
+His students' results speak for the quality of the content, with students consistently winning tournaments around the world.